giacbrd/SmartPipeline/docs/usage.rst

 Finally it indexes the result in an Elasticsearch cluster.
 Errors are eventually logged in the Elasticsearch cluster.
 Here the developer has defined his own custom error manager and obviously the stages.
-The source must be usually defined, here a straightforward ready one (from the library) has been used, together with a custom data item type that provide a file reference.
+The source must be usually defined, here a straightforward ready one (from the codebase) has been used, together with a custom data item type that provides a file reference.

 .. code-block:: python